 Levison is a man with a vision, not just for his own area, but for all those who are in need in his country.

-In the 18 months since the Foundation took its first steps, so much has been achieved as can be seen on our Projects pages.
+Since the Foundation took its first steps, so much has been achieved as can be seen on our Projects pages.